 Correspondence: Bret A. Collier, School of Renewable Natural Resources, Louisiana State University, Baton Rouge, LA 70803.
 Email: bret@lsu.edu.

 Abstract–Negative bias in mark-recapture abundance estimators due to heterogeneity in capture probability is a well-known problem.
-Various approaches for reducing said bias such as incorporating covariates that cause heterogeneity have been developed and used extensively.
+Various approaches for reducing said bias such as incorporating covariates have been developed and used extensively.
 However, unmodelled residual heterogeneity often remains because covariates causing heterogeneity cannot always be identified or measured properly.
-Heterogeneity is not as problematic for distance sampling and mark-resight because both techniques estimation of capture probabilities on a known quantity.
-For example, distance sampling assumes detection probability at zero distance is perfect (and hence known) while mark-resight introduces a known number of marks into the population and through resighting the proportion of those detected is measured relative to the known number of marks.
-Herein, we describe how heterogeneity operates leading to bias in mark-recapture abundance estimators and we show how introduction of a known number of planted and marked (e.g., with gps or vhf tags) individuals can be used to remove residual heterogeneity.
-We provide a simulation example and a field based analysis of camera trapping data using a reintroduced populations of wild turkeys of known size to show how negative bias can be addressed using planted known individuals.
+Heterogeneity is not as problematic for distance sampling and mark-resight methods because both techniques estimate capture probabilities with a known quantity.
+Distance sampling assumes detection probability at zero distance is perfect (and hence known) while mark-resight introduces a known number of marks into the population and through resighting the proportion of those detected is measured relative to the known number of marks.
+Herein, we describe how heterogeneity operates and leads to bias in mark-recapture abundance estimators.
+We show how introduction of a known number of planted and marked (e.g., with GPS or VHF tags) individuals can be used to remove residual heterogeneity.
+We provide a simulation example and a field based analysis of camera trapping data using a reintroduced population of wild turkeys of known size to show how negative bias can be addressed using planted known individuals.

 Keywords: abundance, capture-recapture, distance sampling, heterogeneity, mark-recapture distance sampling, residual heterogeneity, planted

-Understanding dynamics of wildlife populations often depends on the estimation of unknown population size based on characteristics garnered from an observed sample.
-All abundance estimation methods rely on animal count statistics (n) which are used in conjunction with characteristics of the observation process to estimate abundance (N) by inferring what individuals that were missed during the sampling (N-n).
+Understanding dynamics of wildlife populations often depends on the estimation of an unknown population size based on characteristics garnered from an observed sample.
+All abundance estimation methods rely on animal count statistics (n) which are used in conjunction with characteristics of the observation process to estimate abundance (N) by inferring what individuals were missed during the sampling (N-n).
 A suite of methodological approaches such as mark-recapture, distance sampling and mark-resight have been developed to provide information on the sample inclusion probability (e.g., detection, capture) used in estimating the proportion of animals that were not observed in the sample.

-Going back to first principles of abundance estimation, consider the well-known Lincoln-Petersen estimator (citation) for a two-sample capture-recapture or double observer sighting survey (citation).
+Going back to first principles of abundance estimation, consider the well-known Lincoln-Petersen estimator (Sebr 1982)for a two-sample mark-recapture survey.
 Animals captured or sighted in each sample are marked which can be detected or not detected in the subsequent sample.
 Let n1, n2 be the counts in the first and second samples and let m2 be the count of those detected in sample 2 that were also detected in sample 1.
 The detection probability estimator for each sample is p1=m2n1 and p2=m2n2 and the abundance estimate is N=n1n2m2=n1p1=n2p2 which is the count divided by the sample inclusion probability which we will designate as detection probability hereafter.

 The Lincoln-Petersen estimator assumes detection probability differs for each sample, but all animals have the same (homogeneous) detection probability within a sample.
-However, as homogeneity is rarely the case in field studies (citations), it has been well established that when detection probabilities are heterogeneous, abundance estimates will exhibit negative bias (Cormack 1966, Otis et al. 1978).
+However, as homogeneity is rarely the case in field studies, it is well established that when detection probabilities are heterogeneous, abundance estimates will exhibit negative bias (Cormack 1966, Otis et al. 1978).
 Thus, an extensive suite of mark-recapture methods intended to provide ways to cope with heterogeneity have been developed, including techniques which incorporate observable covariates allowing heterogeneity in capture probabilities (Huggins 1989,1991), random effects following a specified distribution (Burnham and Overton 1978, Pledger and Efford 1998, and White and Cooch 2017), mixture distributions (Pledger 2000, Dorazio and Royle 2003), and a non-parametric jackknife estimator (Burnham and Overton 1979).